 Most stocks in this area appear to be stable in terms of abundance and size composition.
-The notable exception is the Porcupine Bank (FU 16) where effort in the fishery and mean size in the catches has increased in the past four years and where the LPUEs have declined in the in the past two years.
+The notable exception is the Porcupine Bank (FU 16) where effort in the fishery and mean size in the catches had increased in the past and where the LPUEs had declined.
+FUs 14 and 15 in the Irish Sea were fished above F{MSY} in 2009 and ICES advise the harvest ratio be reduced.
+FU 16, the Porcupine Bank, had falling catch and abundance so catches should be reduced to lowest possible level.
+FU 18, Aran, was fished below F{MSY} .
+For FUs 19-22, F{MSY} is unknown but LPUEs were stable and the advice called for reduced landings.